DexterInd/GrovePi/Software/Python/grove_hightemperature_sensor/README.md

 ## Step 6

 Run the `high_temperature_example.py` program.
-It's going to use the newly updated balues.
+It's going to use the newly updated values.

 ------
 ###### `Note 1`: Calibrate the sensor when the values don't match with a professional thermometer by a long shot (i.e. 10 degrees).
 The sensor has already been calibrated, but who knows.